ryanflorence/raziel/README.md

     $ raziel pansie -nusl 6

+Echo a password w/o being prompted for the master password:

+    $ raziel fb -e -m masterpassword

 WHAT IF SOMEBODY JACKS MY PASSWORD FILE!?
 -----------------------------------------

-Your master password is stored as a sha1 hash.
+Your master password is stored as a bcrypted hash.

 Your other passwords are encrypted with aes256 using your raw master password as the key (which isn't stored anywhere, you provide it with